MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Tutorials/StatefulSetBasics/README.md

 ## [StatefulSet Basics](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/)

-StatefulSets are used with stateful apps: ordered or unique Pods with sticky identities.
+`StatefulSet`s are used with stateful apps: ordered or unique `Pod`s with sticky identities.

 ### Creating a StatefulSet